dmarciniak/json-path-mapper/README.md

 * fast and easy to use
 * support & required java 8
 * support all types of data classes: dto, value object, builders, etc
+* support for optional fields
+* support for parallel map fields

 For *json path* syntax examples see: https://bit.ly/2JVzFRJ